 Another hotly debated issue is the inclusion of fluoride in almost all toothpastes in the mainstream market.
 I personally choose not to use toothpaste with fluoride but do understand that it does kill enzymes in the mouth that can contribute to tooth decay.
+Flouride also strengthens enamel and if you were to talk to a professional, like this dentist in Glen Rock then they would recommend that you don’t cut it out of your teeth cleaning routine.
 If you have noticed this to be an issue when it comes to your oral hygiene, it wouldn’t hurt to check out something similar to Dentist Seattle (if you live in and around this area), so you can sort this issue out, as the longer you leave it, the worse it could get.
 More information about this discussion is available here.

 The concerns over sunscreen and sunblock are two-fold, as the active ingredients in most commercial products have been shown to cause health problems and there is a growing debate over whether the public health crisis of Vitamin D deficiency is caused in some part by limited sun exposure.